 The shorter-term strategic planning and operational delivery of this corporate plan is complemented with the longer-term, direction-setting priorities in the VEWH 10-Year Strategy 2023 to 2033.
 The corporate plan outlines our core business activities and what the VEWH does to meet its statutory obligations.
-The 10year strategy guides how we fulfil our statutory obligations, and how we evolve to optimise the outcomes achieved and make sure that implementation acknowledges any significant challenges and addresses them where possible.
-Many priorities in the 10-year strategy respond to evolving government policy priorities as they were communicated in the letter of expectations received from the Minister for Water.
+The 10-year strategy guides how we fulfil our statutory obligations, and how we evolve to optimise the outcomes achieved and make sure that implementation acknowledges any significant challenges and addresses them where possible.
+Many priorities in the 10-year strategy respond to evolving government policy priorities.